Highlight in Bluebeam Revu Software

 Create a Highlighter Screen in Bluebeam

-Start by using the Snapshot Tool (Keyboard shortcut G) to capture a small blank section of the page.
+Start by using the Snapshot Tool (Keyboard shortcut G) to capture a small blank page section.
 Once captured, paste the snapshot back on the page (Ctrl + V).
 You will see the outlines of this object.

 Since the screen is technically considered a markup, it can be found as a Recently Used Tool in the Tool Chest.
-Keep in mind that the recently used tool section is volatile and will clear when the program is closed.
+Remember that the recently used tool section is volatile and will clear when the program is closed.

-If you want to keep it as a permanent tool, all you must do is drag the thumbnail into either the My Tools section or into another toolbox for later use.
+If you want to keep it as a permanent tool, you must drag the thumbnail into either the My Tools section or another toolbox for later use.

 Bluebeam, Revu, eXtreme, Studio, and Batch Link are registered trademarks of Bluebeam, Inc., used under license.